ptrace() and accidental boot fix on ia64

 Let’s peek at interrupt handling entry for completeness.

-ia64 uses interrupt entrypoint to enter the kernel at ENTRY(interrupt):
+entry point to enter the kernel at

 ENTRY(interrupt)